Russell HBD is committed to providing a SAFE and HEALTHY workplace for all employees, subcontractors, guests, and

 Even though we strive for complete worksite safety, accidents sometimes occur.
-When that happens, HBD aggressively seeks to find duties that fit the restrictions of the injured workers to get them back to work without, or with limited, lost time.
+When that happens, HBD seeks to find duties to fit the restrictions of the injured workers to get them back to work without, or with limited, lost time.
 HBD is only as strong as our employees; therefore, we answer their commitment to our organization by committing to keeping them working.

 Safety Audits by HBD and Our Insurance Carrier

 The HBD Safety Director and our insurance carrier’s site specialist randomly tour jobs to review in-practice procedures and suggest ways to improve performance and safety.
 Frequent Safety Education Courses through the Associated General Contractors of St. Louis (AGC) provides continuing education classes on First Aid/CPR, as well as competent person training on excavations, scaffold, fall protection, and confined work space.
 All of our job sites must obtain OSHA 10-hour and 30-hour training, and training on a number of related topics.